kyma-project/busola/docs/install_dashboard_manually.md

 > NOTE: To install Kyma Dashboard manually with Istio Ingress you need to have Istio configured on your cluster.
 See [Istio Getting Started](https://istio.io/latest/docs/setup/getting-started/) for more information.

-- Create Namespace for Kyma Dashboard:
+- Create a Namespace for Kyma Dashboard:

   `kubectl create namespace {NAMESPACE_NAME}`